Gift Industry Statistics [All You Need To Know]

 • Each year $20 million worth of wrapping papers is sold (an estimated 2.3 million pounds ends up in landfills).

-• The average buyer spends $832 on Christmas, $175 on Valentine’s Day, $245 on Mother’s Day, $172 on Father’s day, and $180 on Easter gifts.
+• The average buyer spends $832 on Christmas, $175 on Valentine’s Day, $245 on Mother’s Day, $172 on Father’s Day, and $180 on Easter gifts.

-• The US private consumer gifting industry is worth $352B in 2022.
+• The US private consumer gifting industry is worth $365B in 2023.

 • The US private consumer on average spends $1,334 annually on gifts.

-• The global private consumer gifting industry is worth $1,102B in 2022.
+• The global private consumer gifting industry will be worth $1,165B in 2023.

 • The global gifting market for private consumers is expected to grow to $1,690B by 2030.